 The Centre Medical Luxembourg on rue Frantz Seimetz provides general medical consultations, medical certificates, travel vaccines, child and family-planning health services, aesthetic medicine and chronic disease management (diabetes, heart disease, asthma, etc).
-There's a pharmacy and 1 Avenue Victor Hugo.
+There's a pharmacy at 1 avenue Victor Hugo.

-The All Nations Church of Luxembourg on Avenue Pasteur provides services in English on Sunday (10am and 11.45am), and a Sunday School for 4-to-18 year olds, in addition to Bible studies and other activities.
+The All Nations Church of Luxembourg on avenue Pasteur has a service in English on Sunday (10.30), and a Sunday School for 4-to-18 year olds, in addition to Bible studies and other activities.

 Want to buy or sell antiques?
 Antiquités Garrel deals in antique furniture, paintings, bronzes, decorative objects, clocks and jewellery.
 Schaller Electronic fixes laptops, computers and printers.
 If you need to get a painting or photo framed, then Creation Plus has been doing this since 1992.

-There's a bookshop, Librarie des Lycée at 30 Avenue Victor Hugo, and another La LIB, which stocks or can school books at 93 Avenue de la Faïencerie.
+There's a bookshop, Librarie des Lycée at 30 avenue Victor Hugo, and another La LIB, which stocks school books at 93 avenue de la Faïencerie.

 Limpertsberg is home to several educational institutions and a campus of the University of Luxembourg.
 These include secondary education establishments the Lycée Robert Schuman, the Lycée des Arts et Metiers, the Lycée de Garçons,the Lycée Michel Lucius (which, in addition to a Luxembourgish section, has an English-language section offering IGSCEs), the Lycée Technique du Centre and the Waldorf School, a private school for all ages, offering the International Baccalaureate with courses in English, French, German and Luxembourgish.